 Dissonance and expectation gaps.
 Culture lags.
 Data sharing versus data protecting.
 Whichever side of the industry you’re on, chances are you’re feeling frustrated with IT in healthcare, where the pace of innovation is slow and the memories of painful transitions are vivid.
 Almost everyone agrees that digital health is a benefit to their organization and to their patients.
 Yet systems, culture, history, beliefs, and habits make it difficult to figure out how to actually make the adaptations needed for better digital health.
-Innovation teams at healthcare organizations around the country are paving the path by creating models for effective and safe digital transformation strategies.
-And as a company leading the charge to improve interoperability, we’ve observed that some lessons learned in the startup world may help our healthcare industry go where it wants and needs to go faster and without the pain of earlier transitions.
+Innovation teams at healthcare organizations around the country are paving the path by creating models for effective digital transformation strategies.
+And as a company leading the charge to improve interoperability, we’ve observed that some lessons learned in the startup world may help the healthcare industry evolve faster and more seamlessly.

-This two-part blog aims to start a conversation about what inhibits change and how to make it happen better.
-Part 1 describes the environment in which we’re all operating, while part 2 lays out startup approaches worth adopting.
-We’ll explore the recent history of health IT and then look at current forces that make today very different from 2008 when EHR adoption kicked into overdrive and set us down the path we find ourselves today.
+In this post, we’ll explore the recent history of health IT, and then look at current forces that make today very different from 2008, when EHR adoption kicked into overdrive and set us down the path we find ourselves in today.

 Laying the foundation for Health IT

-While the healthcare industry was implementing EHRs that would become their core database, we underwent a fundamental cultural shift in the role technology plays in our daily lives.
-In the past 10 years we’ve seen 7 iPhones and countless Android models, started to read both news and books on digital screens, moved from owning CDs and DVDs to paying for streaming media via companies like Netflix and Spotify, and have seen widespread adoption of asynchronous communication with friends, family, companies, and even potential dates over social media services such as Snapchat, Facebook, Twitter, and Tinder.
-We’ve entered an on-demand world where we see technology as something that we expect to be available to make things easier and more efficient.
+While the healthcare industry was implementing EHRs that would become their core database, consumers underwent a fundamental cultural shift in the role technology plays in our daily lives.
+In the past 10 years we’ve seen countless new technologies disrupt how we consume content, communicate with the world around us, and share data.
+In an on-demand world, we now see technology as an ever-present tool to make our lives easier and more efficient.
 Why wouldn’t we expect technology to be used in the same way to manage our healthcare?

-This has led to an expectation gap leaving people feeling like we’re living in the past with healthcare.
-It’s is creating a dissonance between the expectations of healthcare consumers and the industry-held beliefs and constructs, also known as a cultural lag.
-This lag results in a much slower pace of innovation and adoption in healthcare than other industries which is confusing and frustrating.
-While patients want to use an app of their choice to access their healthcare data, healthcare organizations are needing to reassess their role as the steward of this data to balance legal and ethical requirements of protecting PHI while not being accused of data blocking.
-Culturally, our society is in a place where we’ve overwhelmingly decided that it’s more important to us to be able to control and access our data as we choose while also holding healthcare organizations accountable to data breaches as perpetrators, not victims.
-There is a fundamental gap that has resulted in technology companies feeling frustrated at the barriers and, comparatively, the slow pace of adoption that they face in the healthcare sector as the industry tries to reconcile the role they play as an aggregator of patient data.
+For example, patients expect to be able to use an app of their choice to access their healthcare data.
+In light of this cultural shift, healthcare organizations are needing to reassess their role as the steward of this data to balance legal and ethical requirements of protecting PHI, while not being accused of data blocking.
+Culturally, our society is in a place where we’ve overwhelmingly decided that it’s more important to us to be able to control and access our data as we choose.
+In the same vein, consumers are also holding healthcare organizations accountable to data breaches as the responsible party, not victims.
+There is a fundamental gap that has resulted in technology companies feeling frustrated at the barriers.
+This is especially driven by the slow pace of adoption that they face in the healthcare sector as the industry tries to reconcile the role they now play as an aggregator of patient data.

 Forces changing healthcare delivery

 While healthcare was laying the foundation of its technology infrastructure, the rest of the world was rapidly adopting a personalized technology experience in the palm of their hands.
 Just as healthcare was ready to look up from the hard work of getting EHR systems implemented and optimized, they were hit with a wave of new demands.
-I wrote a few years ago about how health IT is in its awkward teenage years but now it’s more like a child star going through puberty in the public eye.
-Health IT is an industry that is moving from a behind-the-scenes function to the front and center as an emerging hot, new technology field.
-Rock Health reports that almost $8 billion was invested into digital health start-ups in the last year alone and MarketWatch estimates that the health IT industry will climb to $120 billion by 2023.
-There is a potential to make real, tangible change and healthcare might finally be ready for it.
+Health IT is an industry that is moving from a behind-the-scenes function to the front and center as an emerging new technology field.
+Rock Health reported that over $29 billion was invested into digital health start-ups in 2021, and MarketWatch estimates that the health IT industry will climb to $120 billion by 2023.
+There is a potential to make real, tangible change, and healthcare might finally be ready for it.

 Here are some of the notable changes that make today different from 10 years ago: